Thursday, December 10, 2009

 For our first service project, all of Americorps NCCC helped at a local Denver Elementary school.
 Luckily there were a ton of us there because the sponser had a lot for us to do.
 The first and most important was to put in a mile long gravel track for the students.
 The school also asigned eighth graders to each group so they could help out too.
 My team was put to work on a flower bed that needed to be torn out, while the other beds needed the rocks removed in order to plant new plants.
 We got to use sledge hammers, crowbars, and shovels.
 It was fulfilling to successfully knock out the wall with my teamates.
 It was also a great stress reliever to swing the sledge hammer into the wall!
 Once we finished our specific project, all the corps members gathered to finish the mile track.
 With the students and members, we started an assembly line passing buckets of gravel to dump onto the track.
 Other members were taking wheelbarrows across the field.
 It was pretty tiring, but the final result was the best feeling I could ask for.
 We walked through the schools cafeteria and it erupted into applause.
 The children were so thankful for our work that day, as well as the staff.
 It was a very satisfying feeling to complete that project.
 This is exactly what I came to Americorps to experience and so far it's the best decision I've made.

-For a team building day they took us to an indoor rock climing place.
-I was very excited because I've never dont it before.
-It was so much fun!
-They had all different types of levels for you to try.
-I went around to most of the areas and fell in love with it.
+round to most of the areas and fell in love with it.
 Luckily there are a few people in the Sun Unit (my unit) that go rock climbing regularly.
 We've set up to go this Sunday, so hopefully it gets passed.
 I loved doing it because it was a good workout, but arm pump is no fun haha.
 We have a club here at campus called O.A.K.
 Outdoor activities klub.
 Every Sunday we try to get something fun planned.
 It's up to us to come up with ideas, so hopefully I can get a group set up for kayaking.
+Sunday, October 25, 2009

 Campus

-After a long week Saturaday had finally come.
-On October 17th, a bunch of us decided to take our first trip into downtown Denver.
-I'm not used to using public transportation, but right down from campus we took the bus.
+he bus.
 We would transfer from the bus to the lightrail, which would drop us off right at the 16th street mall.
 It's a lot like the commons in Ithaca.
 We walked around to all the stores and got to know the area a little bit better.
 We decided to eat at a place called tokio joes and sat out on the patio outside.
 That day the weather was sunny and about 75 degrees, not too bad for October!
 A few more members came down later that day and I met up with them and didn't come home until 8pm that night.